Johnny Douglas

 John William Henry Tyler Douglas (3 September 1882 – 19 December 1930) was an English cricketer who was active in the early decades of the twentieth century.
 Douglas was an all-rounder who played for Essex County Cricket Club from 1901 to 1928 and captained the county from 1911 to 1928.
-He also played for England and captained the England team both before and after the First World War with markedly different success.
+He also played for England and captained England both before and after the First World War with markedly different success.
 As well as playing cricket, Douglas was a notable amateur boxer who won the middleweight gold medal at the 1908 Olympic Games.

 Early life

 Douglas was the son of successful timber merchant John Herbert Douglas (1853–1930) and Julia Ann (née Tyler) and was born at Stoke Newington, London in what is now Belfast Road.
 He was educated at Moulton Grammar School and Felsted School, where at school he was coached by the former first-class player T.N.
 Perkins, and joined his father's wood-importing firm, which supported his amateur status in cricket and boxing.
 Douglas also played football once for the England amateur side (occasion unknown, through loss of records).
 He served in the Bedfordshire Regiment throughout World War I, eventually as major (acting lieutenant-colonel).